alexandredubois/openapi-csharp-client/README.md

 * retrieve product information
 * manage a cdiscount shopping cart

-For a full list of features, please visit the Cdiscount Open API documentation.
+For a full list of features, please visit the [Cdiscount Open API documentation](https://dev.cdiscount.com/docs/apiReference).

 ## Getting started
 ------------------
 ### Get your own API key
 Want to have some fun with the Cdiscount Open API ?
 Good news, you're on the right spot !
-Before doing magic, the first thing to to is to sign up on the Cdiscount open API portal and create your first app to obtain an API key.
+Before doing magic, the first thing to to is to [sign up on the Cdiscount Open API portal](https://dev.cdiscount.com/register) and create your first app to obtain an API key.

 ### Add the Cdiscount Open API Client to your project